ErenWeng/eren_weng-github.io/README.md

-Hi, This is Eren Weng, Welcome to my blog.
+Hi, this is Eren Weng, welcome to my blog.